Manecas1221212/romance/chapter_09.md

 That afternoon, she saw him.

-The elevator doors opened on fourteen, and there he was—older, sharper, expensive suit, same confident smile.
+The elevator doors opened on fourteen, and there he was.
+Twenty years had changed him.
+His hair had gone darker—from the brown she remembered to a deep, rich dark brown, thick and well-groomed.
+A beard now, also dark, with just the right amount of grey threaded through both his hair and beard—enough to look distinguished, sexy, not enough to look old.
+Somehow he seemed taller, though that was probably just presence.
+More attractive than she remembered, which shouldn't have mattered but did.
+Expensive suit, same confident smile.
 He looked at her like no time had passed.
 Like they were still twenty-two and he still had the right to comment on what she wore.

 "Anna," he said.
 One word.
 Her name in his mouth after two decades.